Eschatologue/CM_wiki/docs/class/magus/index.md

 You learn to channel your spells through weapons.
 Once per turn, when you make an attack with a melee weapon from your Arcane Armoury, you can cast a Magus spell by expending a spell slot.
 The spell must meet the following criteria:

 - The Magus spell must have a casting time of an Action.
-- The Magus spell must require a single spell attack roll, force its target to make a saving throw, or affect a total number of hit points worth of creatures (like *Sleep*).
+- The Magus spell must require a single spell attack roll, force its target to make a saving throw, or affect a total number of hit points worth of creatures (like [:spell-lv1: Sleep]).

 If your attack misses, the spell fails and has no effect.
 On a hit, the spell takes effect immediately after the normal effects and damage of your weapon attack, using the rules below:

-:aoe-rad: ***Area of Effect***
-If the spell targets an area greater than a 10-foot Cube, it takes effect as a 15-foot :aoe-cone: Cone originating from you, which must include your target, or it is contained to only affect the target of your attack (your choice on hit).
+:aoe-rad: ***Area of Effect.*** If the spell targets an area greater than a 10-foot Cube, it takes effect as a 15-foot :aoe-cone: Cone originating from you, which must include your target, or it is contained to only affect the target of your attack (your choice on hit).

-:spell-lv0: ***Cantrips***
-The Cantrip does not deal damage.
+:spell-lv0: ***Cantrips.*** The Cantrip does not deal damage.
 Instead, your weapon attack deals the damage type dealt by the cantrip, and applies the cantrip's additional effects, other than damage, on hit.

-:spell-concentration: ***Concentration***
-If the spell requires your concentration, you must concentrate on it as soon as it takes effect on hit.
+:spell-concentration: ***Concentration.*** If the spell requires your Concentration, you must Concentrate on it as soon as it takes effect on hit.

-:d20-save: ***Saving Throw***
-If the spell requires a saving throw when cast, the target makes the first save at a :d20-disadv: Disadvantage on hit.
+:d20-save: ***Saving Throw.*** If the spell requires a saving throw when cast, the target makes the first save at a :d20-disadv: Disadvantage on hit.
 On a Critical Hit, the target automatically fails the save.
 Other target (if any) make this save as normal.

-:d20-attack: ***Attack Roll***
-If the spell requires an attack roll, it instantly take effect when you hit with a weapon attack.
+:d20-attack: ***Attack Roll.*** If the spell requires an attack roll, it instantly take effect when you hit with a weapon attack.

 ### Level 3: Arcane Regeneration